Amish Peanut Butter Spread Recipe

-Mix sugars, molasses, and water in a saucepan.
+Mix sugars, molasses, and water in a large saucepan.
 Then bring it to a boil, and continue to cook over medium heat for about two to three minutes.

 I used two kinds of molasses because some kinds of molasses have a stronger taste and I wanted some of that flavor, but not too strong.
 You can use molasses, corn syrup, or whatever you have on hand.